Mann-Conomy/tsconfig/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: "Bug report"
+about: "Report a bug with the tsconfig"
+title: "[BUG] - "
+labels: ["bug"]
+---

 ## Describe the bug

 Please provide a clear and concise description of the bug.
 Include any relevant information that might help us understand the issue.